Angela Ndambuki

 Angela Ndambuki (born in 1980), is a Kenyan lawyer and corporate executive.
-She was appointed as the Regional Director of the International Federation of the Phonographic Industry (IFPI) for Sub-Saharan Africa, effective 1 July 2020.
-She is responsible for 46 countries, based in Nairobi, Kenya's capital and largest city.
+She was appointed as the Regional Director of the International Federation of the Phonographic Industry (IFPI) for Sub-Saharan Africa, effective July 2020.
+She is responsible for 46 countries, based in Nairobi.

-Before that, from September 2017 until June 2020, she served as the chief executive officer (CEO) of the Kenya National Chamber of Commerce and Industry.
-She previously served as the CEO of the Performers Rights Society of Kenya (PRISK).
+Before that, from September 2017 until June 2020, she was the chief executive officer (CEO) of the Kenya National Chamber of Commerce and Industry.
+She previously was the CEO of the Performers Rights Society of Kenya (PRISK).

 She is also an accomplished performing and recording artist, and was a member of the all-girl group called Tatuu.
 The group later separated for them to work on their individual projects.

 Background and education

-Angela was born in Mombasa, Kenya circa 1980, and attended local schools for her primary and secondary education.
+Ndambuki was born in Mombasa, Kenya circa 1980, and attended local schools for her primary and secondary education.
 She obtained Bachelor of Laws (LLB) degree from the University of Nairobi.
 She also holds a Postgraduate Diploma in Law (Dip.Law), awarded by the Kenya School of Law.
 She is a member of the Kenya Bar.
 Her Master of Laws (LLM) degree specializing in intellectual property rights, was obtained from the University of Edinburgh, in Scotland.

 Career

-In 1998, Angela Ndambuki met Debbie Asila for the first time.
+In 1998, Ndambuki met Debbie Asila for the first time.
 The following year, she met Angela Mwandanda.
 They all had a passion to perform.
 The three became friends and started performing plays together, including at the French Cultural Centre and at the British Council in Nairobi, Kenya's capital city.

 After passing the bar examinations, she and others founded the Performers Rights Society of Kenya (PRISK).
-In an interview with The Standard (Kenya) newspaper in October 2015, Angela says that she worked for two years without a salary while cobbling the society together.
-She rose to the position of General Manager by January 2009, serving in that capacity until October 2012.
+In an interview with The Standard (Kenya) newspaper in October 2015, Ndambuki says that she worked for two years without a salary while cobbling the society together.
+She rose to the position of General Manager by January 2009, working in that capacity until October 2012.
 In November 2012, she was promoted to the position of CEO at PRISK, working in that capacity until September 2017.

 Family

-Angela Ndambuki is married to Roy Mutungi, and together are the parents of two daughters.
-The older daughter was born circa 2007 and the younger one was born circa 2013.
+Angela Ndambuki is married to Roy Mutungi, and they are the parents of two daughters.
+The elder was born c.
+2007 and the younger c.
+2013.